Vincent Valerio-Bodon

-Vincent Laszlo Valerio-Bodon (born 2 May 2001) is a Hungarian professional basketball player who last played for Pistoia Basket 2000 of the Lega Basket Serie A. He was born in Santo Domingo, Dominican Republic, but was raised in Hungary, and has chosen to represent the Hungarian national team.
+Vincent Laszlo Valerio-Bodon (born 2 May 2001) is a Hungarian professional basketball player for Budapest Honvéd of the Nemzeti Bajnokság I/A. He was born in Santo Domingo, Dominican Republic, but was raised in Hungary, and has chosen to represent the Hungarian national team.

 Early life

 Valerio-Bodon began playing basketball at a young age in Hungary.
 He played for the youth team of Budapest Honvéd until 2019.

 Professional career

 Hungary (2019–2023)

 In 2019, Valerio-Bodon signed with Atomerőmű SE, competing in the Nemzeti Bajnokság I/A, playing for two years.

 On 23 June 2021, Valerio-Bodon signed with DEAC.

 On 5 July 2022, Valerio-Bodon signed with Soproni KC.

 South Bay Lakers (2023–2025)

 After going undrafted in the 2023 NBA draft, Valerio-Bodon joined the Boston Celtics for the 2023 NBA Summer League, On 7 September 2023, he signed with the Los Angeles Lakers, but was waived on 16 October.
 On 28 October, he joined the South Bay Lakers.

 On 4 September 2024, Valerio-Bodon re-signed with Los Angeles, but was waived the next day.
 On 26 October, he re-joined South Bay.